 Performance Grade

 Extraordinary A+

-Excellent А
+Excellent Α

 Very Good B+

 Good В

-Average C+

-Below average С
+Average С

-Poor D

 Pass Р

 Unsatisfactory/Fail F

-Based on the marks obtained by the student in both CIE and SEE.
+The above grades are based on the marks obtained by the student in both CIE and SEE.

 9.1 Grade Points

 Depending on the letter grades assigned, a student earns certain grade points.
 The Colleges follow the 10-point grading system, as given below for absolute grading system.